Introduction

 Since athletes generally play in a different state then they are originally from, and play in multiple jurisdictions throughout a season, it is important to determine residency before the fact rather than trying to determine it when you file your tax returns, or worse, years later in a state tax audit.

-How domicile affects your net income
+How domicile impacts your net income

 Although a player may not meet the physical presence test, they can still be considered a resident should they maintain domicile within a state.